top of page

 Piazza Mignanelli | Column of the Immaculate

 Coming from this direction, you will likely enter the Trevi Fountain via a pedestrian lane (Via della Stamperia).
-Funneling into the multi-level space, you will notice that the luxury shops have morphed into souvenir establishments.
+Funneling into the multi-level space, you will notice that a glut souvenir shops.
 Then, the fountain will pull your attention.
 It dominates the square.

 Trevi Fountain | Rome, Italy